fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 takes for changes to propagate to all authoritative servers of the parent zone.
 TTLds is the TTL of the DS RRset at the parent.

-The new KSK can be used when it becomes ready at Trdy:
+Event 3: The new KSK can be used when it becomes ready at Trdy.

     Trdy = Tpub + IpubP

-At this point the new KSK can be added to the DNSKEY RRset and used to generate the DNSKEY RRsig.
+Event 4: At this point, Tact, the new KSK is added to the DNSKEY RRset and used to generate the DNSKEY RRsig.
 The old, inoperable KSK can be removed.
 The ZSK MUST remain in the DNSKEY RRset.

 If the ZSK is inoperable, the ZSK signing function can be now be restored using the procedure in the previous section.